 - CARE Storage Guidelines for Postconsumer Carpet

-Used carpets may be used to make new carpet or as a component to produce other products such as auto parts, carpet pad, plastic lumber and parking stops.
+Used carpets may be recycled to make new carpet or as a component to produce other products such as auto parts, carpet pad, plastic lumber and parking stops.

 More Information/Other Resources

 - Carpet Materials Management: Includes an overview of the carpet stewardship program implemented in California and other information.

 - Carpet and Rug Institute (CRI): Member companies manufacture most carpet sold in the United States and provide a variety of educational materials.